JUSTIFIED AND THEN SAVED

 Suffering is an important part of the Christian discipleship, and all true saints partake of it.
 We enter the Kingdom of God through much tribulation.
 We are accounted as sheep for the slaughter.

 We are in doctrinal, and consequently moral, chaos in the Christian churches of America.
-The unsaved community, including the educational institutions, the courts, the business corporations, and the offices of government, directly reflect this chaos.
+The unsaved community, including the educational institutions, the courts, the corporations, and the offices of government, directly reflect this chaos.
 The idea that personal integrity is of the greatest value has become laughable.
 Each year the entertainment industry becomes more vile, and each year the moral fiber of the nation deteriorates.

 If the Christians in America do not repent, turning back to Christ in sincerity, resolving to keep His commandments and those of His apostles, our nation will suffer terrible judgments.
 We have been so blessed and have hoarded our blessings, both spiritual and material, to ourselves.